George White (Liberal politician)

 Sir George White (1840 – 11 May 1912) was Liberal Party politician in the United Kingdom.
 He was Member of Parliament (MP) for North West Norfolk from 1900 until his death in 1912, aged 72.

+Born in Lincolnshire, he moved to Norwich aged sixteen to take up a clerical post.
+He worked his way up to become chairman and managing director of Howlett and White, Norwich's largest manufacturer of boots and shoes.
+He was president of the Baptist Union in 1903.
+In 1907 he succeeded Robert William Perks as president of the Nonconformist Parliamentary Council.